 'Date function returns current system date MsgBox Date 'Time function returns current system time MsgBox Time 'Val function returns numbers in a string as a numeric _ value of appropriate type MsgBox Val("1") + Val("1")

 1. VBA functions should not be confused with Function procedures.
 Function procedures will be discussed later.

 2. You can use the underscore character to split a single code statement (or comment) over two or more lines.
-For more on this see: What are underscores at the end of code lines there for?
+For more on this see: Break VBA Code Lines Using Underscore

 An "Event" is an action initiated either by user action or by other VBA code.
 An "Event Procedure" is a Sub procedure that you design according to the specification of the event.
 The procedure is called automatically by Word when the event occurs.